jc-prg/mbox/README.md

 # jc://music-box/

 A friend has built a similar box based on an existing free software (which I've never seen myself).
 As my children where faszinated by this box I decided to build such a box for my children, but to write the software on my own from the scratch.
-My intentions is to try out different development practices.
+My intention is to try out different development practices.
 So it's not my idea but my individual implementation of this idea ...

 ![mbox image](docs/images/mbox.jpg)